TrueFit/react-native-navigation/README.md

 # react-native-navigation
-This repo has been deprecated.
-Please see [React Navigation](https://github.com/react-community/react-navigation)
+This repo is coming back, but is under major construction